tu-team/2/doc/design-specification/training.md

  1. Reformulate
  1. Correlate
  1. Logical Reasoning:
-   2. Inductive reasoninig
+   2. Inductive reasoning
    2. Abductive reasoning
    2. Deductive reasoning
    2. Reasoning by analogy
  1. Does it get new useful information?
 Critic

 Combining and recombining those abilities system is capable of constructing(training) the Training HowTo.
-This is self-learninig capability to train simple HowTo.
+This is self-learning capability to train simple HowTo.
 Recombining Critic and Way2Think is done automatically as part of Curiosity ability.

 ## Curiosity

+Main mechanism is: failed - try other way.
 Makes system try first single abilities, then pairs then triplets.
 All successive: according to Does it get new useful information?
-Critic are memorized via Inductive reasoninig and Abductive reasoning mechanisms.
+Critic are memorized via Inductive reasoning and Abductive reasoning mechanisms.

 ## Information to be trained

-This shold be estimated based on the domain incident content, and training strategy document should be created.
-Then traing cource should be created and tested over the prototype.
+This should be estimated based on the domain incident content, and training strategy document should be created.
+Then training course should be created and tested over the prototype.

  1. Domain concepts dictionary = Comes from TSS training courses + WordNet + Other KBs.
 Ex.:
     2. User.